bodrick/awesome/README.md

 *   [m1guelpf/auto-commit](https://github.com/m1guelpf/auto-commit) - A CLI tool that automatically writes commit messages for you.
 *   [Universal-Debloater-Alliance/universal-android-debloater-next-generation](https://github.com/Universal-Debloater-Alliance/universal-android-debloater-next-generation) - Cross-platform GUI written in Rust using ADB to debloat non-rooted Android devices.
 Improve your privacy, the security and battery life of your device.
 *   [glzr-io/zebar](https://github.com/glzr-io/zebar) - Zebar is a tool for creating customizable and cross-platform taskbars, desktop widgets, and popups.
-*   [tensorzero/tensorzero](https://github.com/tensorzero/tensorzero) - TensorZero is an open-source stack for industrial-grade LLM applications.
-It unifies an LLM gateway, observability, optimization, evaluation, and experimentation.
+*   [tensorzero/tensorzero](https://github.com/tensorzero/tensorzero) - TensorZero is an open-source LLMOps platform that unifies an LLM gateway, observability, optimization, evaluation, and experimentation.
 *   [BigBoot/AutoKuma](https://github.com/BigBoot/AutoKuma) - AutoKuma is a utility that automates the creation of Uptime Kuma monitors based on Docker container labels.
 With AutoKuma, you can eliminate the need for manual monitor creation in the Uptime Kuma UI.
 *   [codemod/codemod](https://github.com/codemod/codemod) - The CLI for codemods: scaffold, share, and run multi-step transformations of any size.
 First-class ast-grep support.
 Fast, reliable, polyglot.
 *   [denisidoro/navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line